-Illinois Department of Financial and Professional Regulation Barber Exam: Free Practice Test, and Everything You Need to Know
+Illinois Barber Exam 2026: Everything You Need to Know

 Do you need to take the IDFPR barber exam in Illinois?
-On this page you’ll find everything you need to know about scheduling and preparing for your exam, answers to all the most common questions, and a free practice test to check if you’re prepared!
+The IDFPR barber exam in Illinois is your key to great opportunities in a growing industry.
+As a licensed barber, you’ll be in demand and be free to work in top salons or even open your own shop.
+On this page, you’ll find everything you need to know about scheduling and preparing for your exam, answers to all the most common questions, and a free practice test to check if you’re prepared!

 Go straight to the practice test